syncfusion-content/xamarin-docs/Xamarin/Scheduler/drag-and-drop-appointments.md

 ---
 layout: post
-title: Drag and Drop Appointments and its customization
+title: Drag and Drop Appointments | Xamarin.Forms | Syncfusion
 description: Describes how to drag and drop the appointments and its customization of Schedule (SfSchedule) control.
 platform: xamarin
 control: SfSchedule